robgonnella/ardi/v2/README.md

 Ardi should work for all boards and platforms supported by [arduino-cli].

-Use "ardi [command] --help" for more information about a command.
+Use "ardi help [command]" for more information about a command.

 # Installation